 - Maximum Channeled Energy dictates how much Channeled Energy can be gained before reaching the maximum.
-Sources of this modifier increases the time it takes to reach Maximum Channeled Energy, which is harmful for skills like Whirlwind, since increasing the time it takes to reach max energy lowers DPS.
-Increases to Maximum Channeled Energy is beneficial for skills like Savage Charge and Ring of Blades, since energy increases power.
+This modifier increase the time it takes to reach Maximum Channeled Energy, which is harmful for Skills like Whirlwind, since increasing the time it takes to reach max energy lowers DPS.
+Maximum Channeled Energy modifiers are beneficial to Skills like Savage Charge and Ring of Blades, since energy increases power.

 - Sources of this modifier include Windbreath Convergence and Thunder Conqueror.

 - Minimum Channeled Stacks dictates how many Channeled Stacks you start with when you begin Channeling.
 This reduces the time it takes to reach Maximum Channeled Stacks.
-Minimum Channeled Stacks is beneficial for skills like Whirlwind and Savage Charge, since reducing the time it takes to reach max stacks increases dps.
+This is beneficial for Skills like Whirlwind and Savage Charge, since reducing the time it takes to reach max stacks increases dps.

 - Sources of this modifier include Channel Preparation, Windbreath Dispersion, and Supreme Throne.